decentralized-identity/presentation-exchange/spec/spec.md

           submit a response provided by the Holder.
         - `allowed` - This indicates that the processing entity ****MAY**** submit a response provided by the Holder.

+        The `self_attested` property could be used by a Verifier to require that certain inputs be provided by the Holder.
+For example, a college application `presentation definition` might contain an _Input Descriptor_ object for an essay submission.
+In this case, the Verifier would be able to indicate that the essay is required to be provided by the Holder.

       - The object ****MAY**** contain a `fields` property, and its value
         ****MUST**** be an array of
         [_Input Descriptor Field Entry_](#input-descriptor-field-entry) objects,